 - Pain and suffering

-If your crash happened because the truck driver was intoxicated, then you also may be entitled to exemplary damages, also known as punitive damages.
+If your crash happened because the truck driver was driving while intoxicated, you also may be entitled to exemplary damages, also known as punitive damages.
+However, these damages are rarely awarded.